wtee/truecaser/README.md

 The probabilities `P(...)` are computed based on a large training corpus.

 # Requirements
-The Code was written for Python 2.7 and requires NLTK 3.0.
+The code is written for Python 3.

 From NLTK, it uses the functions to spilt sentences into tokens and the FreqDist().
 These parts of the code can easily be replaced, so that the code can be used without NLTK install.